Problems with Petitions for Remission or Mitigation

 - the standard for remission is incredibly high;

-- the petitioner has a heavy burden of provide sufficient documentation to prove a legitimate origin for the forfeited currency;
+- the petitioner has a heavy burden of providing sufficient documentation to prove a legitimate origin for the forfeited currency;

 - the standards for probable cause to support the seizure is incredibly low;